Zone-organization/Nuclear-Engine/README.md

   - Support for DirectX 11 "Feature Level 10.1" and OpenGL 3.3 Core Renderers.
   - Support for Point, Bilinear, Trilinear, Anisotropic "X2, X4, X8, X16", Filtering for Textures.
   - Support for HLSL Shaders which can be Cross Compiled to GLSL.
+  - Fastest Design Possible through If statements in debug build and direct RenderAPI calls in release build

 ## Current Platforms
   - Windows 7+